Gooch Close Gang: Gooch vs. Longsight Crew hospital clash

 In April 2004, the rivalry spilled into an unprecedented location—Manchester Royal Infirmary.
 After a double shooting in Moss Side, wounded members of the Gooch and Longsight Crew encountered each other in the hospital's A&E department, sparking chaos.
 Spotting a rival in the waiting area, a Gooch gangster alerted his crew and Longsight reinforcements were summoned by phone.
 Within minutes, around twenty armed gang members converged.
 They chased each other through corridors and wards, brandishing handguns and even a hammer.
 Patients and doctors screamed and fled "for their lives," and the hospital went into lockdown.

 The gangsters smuggled out their firearms as police rushed in, so no firearm charges could be brought.
 However, ten gang members (eight Gooch, two Longsight) were arrested and later jailed for affray and public order offences, and a judge castigated them for causing "mayhem and panic" in a place of healing.
 This notorious "hospital clash" demonstrated the gangs' brazenness by that point—no place, not even a hospital, was off-limits.
 It also directly led to multi-agency calls for tougher gang injunctions and ASBOs to bar known members from certain areas or activities (for instance, courts began prohibiting gang members from wearing gang colours or riding bikes in public, since bikes were used in many shootings).

 Mistaken release of Bobby Phipps

 In 2005, Greater Manchester Police endured an embarrassing blunder when Robert "Bobby" Phipps, the leader of the Longsight Street Soldiers or LSSS, and ally of the Gooch Close gang, was mistakenly released from HM Prison Manchester.

 Phipps had been serving time for firearms offenses linked to gang activity.
 Due to a clerical mix-up in the prison system, he was discharged early without completing his sentence.
 The error was only discovered after Phipps had absconded.
 The incident sparked outrage in the community, given the risk of a hardened gang member returning to the streets prematurely.
 GMP launched a manhunt and fortunately re-arrested Phipps within weeks, but not before he got involved in a gang shoot-out while on the run.

-He was returned to custody to serve the remainder of his term (plus additional time).
-Police officials publicly apologized, and an investigation into procedural failures was conducted.
-The Bobby Phipps debacle highlighted systemic issues in managing gang criminals and was a stark reminder of how one bureaucratic mistake could potentially reignite violence.
-(Indeed, Phipps was a known enforcer and he had been threatening Longsight Crew members with a MAC-10 before his incarceration.)
-After this incident, prison authorities and GMP improved information-sharing protocols to ensure high-risk offenders are not released erroneously.